ujjwalguptaofficial/shivneri.docs/docs/tutorial/get-started.md

 end
 ```

 In the above code - we have only added "DefaultController" with path "/\*" in routes list.
-Now Shivneri knows that for route "/\*" - "DefaultController" needs to be executed.
+Now Shivneri knows that for route "/\*" (/\* means for any route unless explicitly defined) - "DefaultController" needs to be executed.

 Now let's test our end point by browsing url - <a href="http://localhost:4000" target="_blank">http://localhost:4000</a>